Antipurity/webenv/README.md

 - Universality: WebEnv is able to include all ML datasets and environments, behavior of ML solutions in them, an agent's own behavior, and most of human ingenuity.
 Instead of creating a new agent for each task, re-use the same one for all.
 When data gets too big to memorize, generality is the only solution.
     - Open-ended: one way to describe general intelligence is "good zero-shot performance on unseen tasks", and the most unseen tasks are ones that do not exist yet.
 Web pages can call `directScore` to evaluate your agent, creating an expansive set of maximization tasks, which will only get bigger with time.

-- Focus on throughput: combining all formats introduces a non-insignificant representation overhead, so WebEnv is fast and robust to compensate.
-(TBD: trivial scalability: simply write computations, not interfaces to data and users, no matter the batch size.)
+- Efficiency: combining all formats introduces a non-insignificant representation overhead, so WebEnv is fast and robust to compensate.
+It even supports batch sizes of more than `1`: simply write computations, not interfaces to data and users.
     - Real-time: agents must focus on their throughput and frame-time consistency too.
 This presents novel challenges to many ML frameworks (namely, efficient BPTT handling is pain, easier to use synthetic gradients).

 - Self-determination: under constant pressure to represent essentially-infinitely-complex interactions with data and goals, only the most complete representations will survive, creating mesa-optimizers: aware of everything, general, quickly adaptable, and learned.
 Research learned agency at scale.
     - Understandable: general intelligence can only be guided and judged by general intelligence, so interfaces (mostly) share a human-usable format, and observations and their predictions are easy to inspect visually.
 This also makes it easy to ensure AI safety.
 (TBD: a built-in interface for humans to connect their browsing to agents with one click, for easy creation of AGI-as-a-service platforms.)

-Have you ever been annoyed by how AI articles misrepresent progress in AI to average readers, making it seem like AI is a singular entity that can do all these amazing tasks and is about to take over their jobs?
-That's because the reality is that tasks are separated by years of research, not a quick "AI, please do this" prompt.
-If those articles were written about models in fully general environments such as WebEnv, that impression would have been much more accurate.

 ## Caveats